 The payment of dividends is subject to the discretion of our Board of Directors.
 The Board of Directors bases its decisions regarding dividends on, among other things, general business conditions, our financial results, contractual, legal and regulatory restrictions regarding dividend payments and any other factors the Board may consider relevant.
-The company amended and restated its \$150.0 million unsecured credit agreement increasing it to \$250.0 million in June 2006, and, under the terms of the credit agreement, the company has no direct restrictions on dividends.
+In October 2007, the company further amended its credit facility, which was previously amended and restated in June 2006.
+Under the terms of the credit agreement, the company has no direct restrictions on dividends.